Opens August 1, 2016! September 30, 2016 deadline.

 - Provide clear travel dates and locations.

-- Include milestones for delivering preliminary photos and film during your expedition.
+- Include milestones for delivering preliminary photos during your expedition.

 - Narrative of Planned Activities